nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **GUI Tests**:

-These are _System Tests_ that test the entire Tâche by simulating user actions on the [Graphical User Interface](#graphical-user-interface-gui) (GUI). <br>
+These are _System Tests_ that test the entire Tache by simulating user actions on the [Graphical User Interface](#graphical-user-interface-gui) (GUI). <br>
 These tests are found in the `guitests` package.